MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 #### Validations

-This is the list of expressions used to validate that the user input meets the desired constraints.
+A list of Boolean expressions.
+Recognized input is invalid if any of these expressions evaluate to `false`.
 You can use `turn.value` to examine the user input in the validation expressions

 #### Value